evhan55/ploma/README.md

 ------------

-##### v0.1 Notes

-* Test version for November 2014
-* Testers: pay attention to the pressure/width response and the antialiasing (but not texture), feedback welcome via email!

 ##### Getting Started
 *Best used on a Wacom Cintiq 13HD*
 *Check with Dan Amelang for color consistency across screens*